elechouse/wifi-car/README.md

 (UNFINISHED)

 ### WifiCar Control ###
+This section introduce you 3 ways to control your WifiCar

+- **Connect with WifiCar directly**
+- **Connect WifiCar with another router, control through LAN**
+- **Connect WifiCar with another router, control Through Internet**

 #### Direct connect WifiCar ####

 This is the simplest way to control your WifiCar.
 Just connect your PC(or Android Mobile device) and control your WifiCar use browser(through App when using Android Mobile device).

 1. connect with the WiFi car through WiFi.
-The SSID of the WiFi car is "wifi-car".
+The SSID of the WiFi car is "wifi-car", by default there is not password, if needed set it by yourself.
-2. access the WiFi car through web browser or android app - WiFi Car.
+2. access the WiFi car through web browser or android app - WiFi Car. <http://192.168.1.1/car>

 	a) web browser